Basildon railway station opened on Monday 25th November

 gates.
 This access area was widened during refurbishment with turnstiles installed.
 Each of

 the two platforms has a waiting room and a lift for the disabled.
-The waiting rooms had door
+The waiting rooms had a door for

-Network South-East hoarding board until the early 2000s, when a facelift to the front of the
+large Network South-East hoarding board until the early 2000s, when a facelift to the front of the station incorporating a new

 The main contractor involved in its